sandipnd/DistributedQueue/README.md

 # DistributedQueue
-A naive distributed queue implementation using Couchbase
+A distributed queue implementation using Couchbase using Couchbase as storage engine

 [MAVEN]
 <dependency>